 Location: Indus River, near Tarbela, Khyber Pakhtunkhwa

-Tarbela Dam is one of the world’s largest earth-filled dams, serving as a lifeline for Pakistan’s agricultural and industrial sectors.
-It’s a vital source of water and electricity generation for the country.
+Tarbela Dam is one of the world’s largest earth-filled dams, serving as a lifeline for Pakistan’s agriculture and industry.
+It’s a major source of water and electricity and a cornerstone for national development.

 2. Mangla Dam